 But even discounting all of that for a moment, there is still the feeling when I am there - the feeling of belonging, of community, of being alive, of walking the same land my ancestors walked.
 Israel penetrates your bones, seeps into your soul.
 I don't have such feelings for any other place on this earth (certainly not NY, which I have made no secret of my distaste for).
 I have been to many beautiful places- Boulder, Berkeley, the coast of Maine, Amsterdam, Brussels, Rome - and a few communitues that I like very much, such as Baltimore, but none of them pull at me or have taken up space in my head and my heart and my soul like Israel has.
 I love it despite its backward third world ways, rude taxi drivers, and anti-pedestrian mindset.

-ought so hard for?
+How can you give up the chance to be in the land we were promised, the land we fought so hard for?
 Living there affords the opportunity on any give day to wake up and daven at the kotel, visit the kever of the Ari and ma'arat hamachpelah; to celebrate the chagim en masse with Jews from all over the world, to live a simpler, more spiritually-based life - are these opportunities to throw away?
 They say there is no Torah learning like the Torah learning in Eretz Yisrael - the kedusha is extraordinarily present there, in the trees, in the air, in the soil.
 And I want that, with such a longing, I want that for myself, for my future wife, for my children (be"H).
 I want that for my parents too...
-I realize that much of this is based on how they were raised.
-It is a New York phenomenon.
-If you grew up in the five boroughs in my parents' generation, moving away means Long Island or Teaneck at the furthest.
-There is no need to go anywhere else.
-It is not like Denver or even Los Angeles, where until very recently, if you were Jewish and even marginally observant, it was a given that at some point you'd be sending your child to the east coast or to Yerushalayim, if only to expand the prospective dating pool.
-My parents and their circle stayed in NY, just as their parents and their grandparents did.
-But why should I be bound by their choice?

 My grandfather has suggested a compromise, such as moving to Baltimore or California, which would at least get me out of New York.
 But what room is there for compromise when it is not distance I am after, but Israel itself, and when it is not Israel per se my parents take issue with, but the very concept of physical distance?
 I come from a long line of stubborn people.
 I don't know how this will be resolved.
 The one certainty, though, makes me quite sad - no matter what I choose, the Israel issue is going to make one (or both) of us miserable...